leannewat100/ca2-php-crud-2/README.md

 ### Phone Size (as small as 576px)
 * The website is responsive to different screen sizes from desktop to phone.
+* Below are the different pages for a phone.

 * ![image info](./readme-images/Phone-Home.png)